Corbinsmoore/project-3/README.md

 THe project posesses a flask backend with interactive api routes, html menus and a dropdown.

 methods: html/css, javascript. python, sqlite, jupyter notebook and json

+Sources: TA Erin helped create the chloropleth map with us and past assignments were referenced (i.e gree gods assignment) for the bar graph.